 This study constitutes an in-depth analysis of cultural collaborations and focuses on funding from the Nordic Culture Fund and Nordic Culture Point.
 The in-depth analysis aims to examine the conditions for Nordic cooperation and exchanges in the cultural sector.
-The report presents systematic knowledge about the nature of Nordic cultural cooperation based on funding.
-The study is based on interviews with grant recipients and representatives of the joint Nordic cultural institutions Nordic Culture Fund and Nordic Culture Point.
+While the Nordic Culture Fund is an independent organisation linked to the Nordic Council and the Nordic Council of Ministers, Nordic Culture Point is an organization under the Nordic Council of Ministers.
+The report presents systematic knowledge about the nature of Nordic cultural cooperation based on two major grant supports.
+The study is based on interviews with grant recipients and representatives from Nordic Culture Fund and Nordic Culture Point.
 More specifically, the following question is examined: What obstacles and opportunities can be identified for Nordic cultural cooperation and exchange in the cultural sector, focusing on funding from the Nordic Culture Fund and Nordic Culture Point?

 A recurring issue in Nordic cooperation revolves around geographical, ecological, and economic barriers that affect projects from planning to implementation.
 Geographical distances create unequal conditions for cooperation, where central areas benefit from good communications and large cultural budgets, while peripheral areas face difficulties in inclusion due to a lack of resources.
 Travel, in particular, appears to be costly and unsustainable, affecting the possibility of cooperation and the need for funds.